gazebosim/gz-sensors/examples/custom_sensor/README.md

 ## Use

-This sensor can be used with Ignition Gazebo, or with any downstream application that uses the Ignition Sensors API.
+This sensor can be used with Gazebo, or with any downstream application that uses the Gazebo Sensors API.
 Listed here are two ways of testing this sensor, one with Gazebo and one with a custom program.

 ### With a custom program